gianninasd/fileproc/README.md

 * Install Groovy 2.4.x

 ## Getting started
-Once you checkout, run the following to get going:
+Once you checkout, open a console and run the following to get going:
 * `cd fileproc`
 * `groovy fileProc.groovy`
 * You will see processing output on your console